agraef/midizap/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

-This is a version of Eric Messick's ShuttlePRO program which has been redesigned to work with Jack MIDI instead of the Contour Design Shuttle devices.
-ShuttlePRO was written in 2013 by Eric Messick, based on earlier code by Trammell Hudson and Arendt David.
-The MIDI support was added by Albert Gräf.
+midizap is a heavily modified version of the ShuttlePRO program which was written in 2013 by Eric Messick, based on earlier code by Trammell Hudson and Arendt David.
 All the key and mouse translation features of the original program still work as before, but it goes without saying that the configuration language and the translation code have undergone some substantial changes to accommodate the MIDI input and output facilities.
 The Jack MIDI backend is based on code from Spencer Jackson's osc2midi utility, and on the simple_session_client.c example available in the Jack git repository.

 [MIDI]: https://www.midi.org/
 [OSC]: http://opensoundcontrol.org/